yilinglu/blu/README.md

 I analyzed the busienss logics and workflow, implemented small and individual business logic with pure functions and used the Monad utility to compose multiple pure functions to build more complicated logics.

-By doing so, I made the application easy to understand, easy to test, friendly to changes, more robust (because Monads helped eliminate all intermediary states the previous monolithic function had).
+By doing so, I made the application easy to understand, easy to test, friendly to changes, more robust (because Monads helped eliminate all intermediary states the previous monolithic function had maintained).